AndreasMadsen/article/README.md

 ## Reliability

-This is the current result (Mon Jul 29 2013)
+This is the current result (Mon Jul 29 2013), note this data is the same data I've used to build the heuristic algorithm.
+So there is a risk that the algorithm is overfitted.

 |       | Unknown | Wrong | Bad | Good | Perfect |
 |------:|:-------:|:-----:|:---:|:----:|:-------:|